eProsima/Micro-XRCE-DDS-docs/docs/agent_api.rst

     void reset();

-Deletes all the `ProxyClient` instances and their associated DDS entities.
+This function deletes all the ``ProxyClient`` instances and their associated DDS entities.

 ------